 Policy Reform

-Policy creation and review has major implication for our human and natural communities.
+Policy creation and review has major implications for our human and natural communities.
 As a regional conservation council we are often advocating for new policies; as well as providing comment on policy reviews, to ensure we are getting the best possible outcomes for the natural environments that are so important to all of us.
 In some cases CAFNEC will make submissions on behalf of our community.
 At other times, when there are immediate or important consequences, we will ask the community to assist us in making submissions.
 Stay up to date here with our most recent policy submissions.

 Current Policy Work